Distinguished Warfare Medal: Appearance

 The Distinguished Warfare Medal was to consist of a 1 7/8-inch bronze medallion.
 The obverse would have depicted a grid lined globe surrounded by a laurel wreath.
 Superimposed over the globe is the eagle from the Seal of the United States Department of Defense in front of a lozenge.
 The top of the medallion is surmounted by a six-pointed star.
 The reverse continues the laurel wreath design surmounted by a six-pointed star.
-In the center is a blank space for engraving the recipients name.
+In the center is a blank space for engraving the recipient's name.
 Above the space is the inscription DISTINGUISHED WARFARE, below is the inscription DEPARTMENT OF DEFENSE.

 The medallion would have been borne by a light blue ribbon with dark blue edges.
 In the center would have been two white stripes bordered by red on their outsides and dark blue on the inside.

 The symbolism of the medal would have stated as the following:

 Designed by the United States Army Institute of Heraldry, it was reviewed by the United States Commission of Fine Arts.